Read about the digital transformation of commercial payments and how to automate your enterprise cash cycle.

 The "Tectonic Shift" Coming to Financial Networks: An Interview with PayStand CEO Jeremy Almond

 As consumers, we can see the changes that are coming to the way we pay for things--our smartphones are gearing up to replace our physical wallets, and in-app purchases are becoming (perhaps dangerously) easy, to the point of being invisible.
 But these cool new features are really just the tip of the iceberg of a much larger movement coming to finance and the movement of money.
 Today, our smartphones make it easier to use credit cards, which still operate over proprietary networks.
 But without the need for physical cards and swipers, why should payments initiated on the Internet take a detour through those old networks?

+What happens when you apply SaaS principles to payment processing?
 You may not realize it, but you probably depend on multiple SaaS (Software-as-a-Service) products to get through your work day (and at home in the evenings, when you tune into your favorite streaming service).
 SaaS refers to an Internet-based service for which you pay a monthly subscription fee, and in return receive access to the latest improvements and technical support.